Oregon Citizens Alliance: Local efforts

 After failing to pass Measure 9 in 1992, the OCA turned its attention to passing anti-discrimination bans at the county and municipal level.
-Couching the debate in terms of forbidding LGBT people from receiving so-called "special rights," the OCA sought not only to block ordinances in these communities but to bar them from spending money to "promote homosexuality."
+Couching the debate in terms of forbidding LGBTQ people from receiving so-called "special rights," the OCA sought not only to block ordinances in these communities but to bar them from spending money to "promote homosexuality."
 The OCA was successful in passing over two dozen initiatives.
-However, in 1993 the Oregon Legislative Assembly passed a law prohibiting local governments from considering LGBT rights measures so the ordinances had no legal force.
+However, in 1993 the Oregon Legislative Assembly passed a law prohibiting local governments from considering LGBTQ rights measures so the ordinances had no legal force.
 The Oregon Court of Appeals upheld the state law in 1995, and the Oregon Supreme Court denied review.
 Two weeks after the United States Supreme Court ruled in Romer v.
 Evans, the OCA suspended its efforts for a third statewide ballot initiative.